syncfusion-content/maui-docs/MAUI/StepProgressBar/description.md

 ## Text
 The primary and secondary descriptions for a step view can be set using the [PrimaryText]() and [SecondaryText]() properties, as demonstrated in the following code example.

-* Create a simple Observable Collection which contains the `PrimaryText` and `SecondaryText` for the step progressbar and bound the collection to the `ItemSource` property.
+* Create a simple Observable Collection that contain the `PrimaryText` and `SecondaryText` by using the `StepProgressBarItem` collection, which is bound to the `ItemSource` property.

 {% tabs %}
 {% highlight XAML hl_lines="9" %}